 Frataxin-Gated Fe-S Assembly via Mitochondrial LIP in FTMT-Negative Tissues

-Your liver's daily iron rhythm may secretly control a key cellular machinery — with consequences for a rare genetic disease.
+Your liver's daily iron rhythm may quietly stress a key cellular machinery in people with hidden genetic vulnerability.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.